-There have been over 60 studies conducted to develop and validate SafeCare or extensions of the model.
+There have been numerous studies conducted to develop and validate SafeCare or extensions of the model.
 The three primary modules of SafeCare have each been validated with single-case studies: parent-child interaction and use of planned activities (Lutzker, Megson, Webb, & Dachman, 1985; Dachman, Halasz, Bickett, & Lutzker, 1984; Cordon, Lutzker, Bigelow, & Doctor, 1998); home safety to reduce home hazards (Tertinger, Greene, & Luztker, 1984; Barone, Greene, & Lutzker, 1986; Metchikian, Mink, Bigelow, Lutzker, & Doctor, 1999); and health-care skills (Delgado & Lutzker, 1988; Bigelow & Lutzker, 2000).
 Additionally, an uncontrolled group trial of SafeCare found that parents showed significant change in the behaviors targeted by the SafeCare model, that is, improved safety, health, and parenting skills (Gershater-Molko, Lutzker, & Wesch, 2003).
 In this study, the number of home hazards was reduced by 78% for maltreating families, and there was an 84% increase in the use of the parenting skills taught.

 In terms of child maltreatment outcomes, Lutzker and colleagues (Gershater-Molko, Lutzker, & Wesch, 2002; Wesch & Lutzker, 1991) compared families receiving SafeCare services to families receiving standard family preservation services in California, and found that SafeCare families were significantly less likely to have a recurrence of child maltreatment (15% over three years) compared to services-as-usual families (44% over three years).
 Similar reductions in neglect were found in an evaluation of Project 12-ways, the predecessor of SafeCare (Wesch & Lutzker, 1991).